HPE exec discusses how AI is transforming storage

-“Previously we had engineers managing several different types of platforms across different data centres who were really hands-on to ensure the platform was operational,” says Jarrod Draper, the company’s general manager of technology services.
+“Previously we had engineers managing several different types of platforms across different data centers who were really hands-on to ensure the platform was operational,” says Jarrod Draper, the company’s general manager of technology services.

-Draper continued, “We set up a holistic storage strategy across multiple data centres whilst having a single viewing plane.
+Draper continued, “We set up a holistic storage strategy across multiple data centers whilst having a single viewing plane.
 This gave us visibility of what was happening at any one time across the storage architecture.”

 This can drive significant efficiency gains and operational improvements, while making the infrastructure smarter and more reliable.